This post may include affiliate links. Thank you for your support.

 About this short ribs bolognese

-This short rib pasta recipe features melt-in-your-mouth tender shredded beef swimming in a luscious tomato sauce flavored with intense wine, fragrant onions, pungent garlic, sweet carrots, mellow celery and herbaceous Italian seasonings.
+This slow cooker bolognese recipe features melt-in-your-mouth tender shredded beef swimming in a luscious tomato sauce flavored with intense wine, fragrant onions, pungent garlic, sweet carrots, mellow celery and herbaceous Italian seasonings.

-If you’re looking for more hearty pasta recipes, be sure to try these fan-favorite recipes next: vodka pasta sauce and ricotta cheese gnocchi.
+If you’re looking for more hearty tomato pasta sauces, be sure to try these fan-favorite recipes next: vodka pasta sauce and roasted red pepper pasta sauce.

 Why you’ll love this recipe

-• Incredibly tender beef – These braised short rib meat in this ragu bolognese is so incredibly tender it legitimately melts in your mouth!
+• Incredibly Tender Beef with So Much Flavor.
+These braised short rib meat in this ragu bolognese is so incredibly tender it legitimately melts in your mouth!
+And the sauce its self is thick, rich, and full of robust Italian flavors.

-• Family-style recipe – This sauce recipe makes enough to have leftovers, which are perfect for freezing or eating the next day!
+• Family-Style, Freezer-Friendly Recipe. – This sauce recipe makes enough to have leftovers, which are perfect for freezing or eating the next day.

-• Versatile – Bolognese sauce is extremely versatile – use it over pasta, smother it over toast or layer it in lasagna!
+• Versatile.
+Bolognese sauce is the ultimate, versatile comfort food – use it over pasta, smother it over toast, layer it in lasagna, and so much more.

-• Perfect for any occasion – Slow cooker bolognese is fancy enough for special occasions, yet easy enough for cozy weeknight dinners!
+• Perfect for any occasion.
+Fancy enough for special occasions, yet easy enough for cozy weeknight dinners, I’ve yet to meet anyone who isn’t impressed with this slow cooker bolognese.

 Overhead photo of seared, browned boneless beef short rib pieces in a cast iron pan with a ramekin of red wine next to the pan - photo of step 2 of the recipe.

-This easy recipe for bolognese only requires 8 easy-to-find ingredients, plus a few pantry staples to create a beef rib ragu that’s incredibly rich and robust in flavor!
+This easy recipe for bolognese only requires 8 easy-to-find ingredients, plus a few pantry staples to create an incredibly rich, robust braised short rib ragu:

 • Oil: You need a neutral oil to brown the ribs before slow cooking.
 Searing the ribs provides more depth and flavor!
-You can use any neutral oil you have on hand, such as canola or vegetable oil.
+Any neutral oil, such as canola or vegetable oil, work great.

 • Vegetables: A trifecta of vegetables – onions, carrots and celery – known as an Italian soffritto, creates a base of flavor.